shaneoh10/coffee-box-ms1/README.md

 ### Deployment

 The Coffee Box website was deployed on GitHub using the following setup:
+1. Throughout the project I saved all my code to Git by typing `git add .` into the terminal.
+2. To commit the code to git I used the command  `git commit -m "add comment here" -a `
-1. Using Git I pushed my committed code to my GitHub repository at [https://github.com/shaneoh10/coffee-box-ms1](https://github.com/shaneoh10/coffee-box-ms1)
+3. Using Git I then used the command `git push` to push all the committed code to my GitHub repository at [https://github.com/shaneoh10/coffee-box-ms1](https://github.com/shaneoh10/coffee-box-ms1)
-2. Opened the settings tab in the repository
+4. Opened the settings tab in the repository
-3. Scrolled down to "Github Pages" section in settings
+5. Scrolled down to "Github Pages" section in settings
-4. Selected "main" branch and "root" folder and pressed "Save" to deploy project to GitHub pages.
+6. Selected "main" branch and "root" folder and pressed "Save" to deploy project to GitHub pages.
 Website is now live.
-5. Clicked on the new link provided to view the live website. [https://shaneoh10.github.io/coffee-box-ms1/](https://shaneoh10.github.io/coffee-box-ms1/)
+7. Clicked on the new link provided to view the live website. [https://shaneoh10.github.io/coffee-box-ms1/](https://shaneoh10.github.io/coffee-box-ms1/)
-6. The live website is automatically updated every time a new commit is pushed to the project repository
+8. The live website is automatically updated every time a new commit is pushed to the project repository

 The project can be downloaded as a .zip file by clicking on the "Code" button in the project repository and then clicking "Download ZIP".